uxDaniel/visa_rescheduler/README.md

 - Edit information [config.ini.example file].
 Then remove the ".example" from file name.
 - [Optional] Edit your push notification accounts information [config.ini.example file].
 - [Optional] Edit your website push notification [config.ini.example and esender.php files].
-- Run `python3 visa.py`
+- Run visa.py file, using `python3 visa.py`

 ## TODO
 - Make timing optimum.
 (There are lots of unanswered questions.
 How is the banning algorithm?
 How can we avoid it? etc.)
 - Adding a GUI (Based on PyQt)
 - Multi-account support (switching between accounts in Resting times)
-- Add sound alert for different events.
+- Add a sound alert for different events.
 - Extend the embassies list.

 ## Acknowledgement